rgg1/CongressGPTExtract/README.md

 ## Output Structure

 The tool produces JSON files in the `outputs/<congress_number>/` directory.
 Each file follows a standardized schema for its section type:

+## Project Structure

+The repository is organized as follows:
+- `gpt_parsing_files/`: Core extraction modules for each type of content
+- `tools/`: Utility scripts for enriching and validating outputs
+- `congressional_directory_files/`: Source text files organized by congress
+- `outputs/`: JSON output files organized by congress
+- Root: Main entry points and configuration files

 ```json
 {